transwitchgrrl/radical-zines/README.md

 # anarchist-zines
-A collection of zines zines
+A collection of anarchist zines